French Louisianians: Engagés and Casquette Girls

-French Indians in Louisiana
+People of mixed French and Indigenous ancestry in Louisiana

 New France wished to make Native Americans subjects of the king and good Christians, but the distance from Metropolitan France and the sparseness of French settlement prevented this.
 In official rhetoric, the Native Americans were regarded as subjects of the Viceroyalty of New France, but in reality, they were largely autonomous due to their numerical superiority.
-The local authorities of New France (governors, officers) did not have the human resources to establish French law and customs, and instead often compromised with the Indians.
+The local authorities of New France (governors, officers) did not have the human resources to establish French law and customs, and instead often compromised with the Indigenous people.

-Indian tribes offered essential support for the French: they ensured the survival of the New France's colonists, participated with them in the fur trade, and acted as guides in expeditions.
-The French alliance with Indians also provided mutual protection from hostile non-allied tribes and incursions on French & Indian land from enemy European powers.
-The French & Indian alliance proved invaluable during the later French and Indian War against the New England colonies in 1753.
+Indigenous nations offered essential support for the French: they ensured the survival of the New France's colonists, participated with them in the fur trade, and acted as guides in expeditions.
+The French alliance with Indigenous nations also provided mutual protection from hostile non-allied tribes and incursions on French and Indigenous peoples' land from enemy European powers.
+The French and Indigenous alliance proved invaluable during the later French and Indian War against the New England colonies in 1753.

-The French & Indians influenced each other in many fields: the French settlers learned the languages of the natives, such as Mobilian Jargon, a Choctaw-based Creole language that served as a trade language in use among the French and various Indian tribes in the region.
-The Indians bought European goods (fabric, alcohol, firearms, etc.), learned French, and sometimes adopted their religion.
+The French & Indigenous peoples influenced each other in many fields: the French settlers learned the languages of the natives, such as Mobilian Jargon, a Choctaw-based Creole language that served as a trade language in use among the French and various Indigenous nations in the region.
+Indigenous people bought European goods (fabric, alcohol, firearms, etc.), learned French, and sometimes adopted their religion.